Bette McLaurin

 "You're the Greatest", a tribute to boxer Cassius Clay (later Muhammad Ali) on the Almont label and "As Long As You're Mine" on the Pulse label in 1965.
 In 1969 she released another single, "The Masquerade Is Over", on the Conclave label.

-Her later life seems to be unreported.
+MacLaurin's later life seems to be unreported.
 According to music historian Marv Goldberg, McLaurin moved to Jamaica, Queens during her youth; public records show that she still lived there as late as 2001, but no subsequent documentation appears to exist.
 A compilation of some of her recordings, The Masquerade Is Over, was released as an LP in 1989 and on CD in 2013.